tddschn/homebrew-alfred/README.md

 ```
 Then download the [Alfred workflow](https://github.com/tddschn/homebrew-alfred/releases/download/0.1.0/homebrew.search.alfredworkflow), open it, and modify the scripts paths to the ones in the clone repository.

+Depending on your local python installation, you may need to edit the shebangs of the scripts to `python3.10+`.

 ## Usage
 ### Alfred workflow usage
 - Default keyword trigger for [formula_and_cask.py](homebrew_alfred/formula_and_cask.py) is `bb`.